 You can travel by bus with single tickets which can be bought in every public transport bus in the Jyväskylä Region.
 You can pay for the trip:

-- in the bus in cash (up to a 20 euro note).
+- in the bus with cash (up to a 20 euro note) or contactless pay

 - by the Linkki mobile app, which can be downloaded to the smartphone.

 - by buying a day ticket or a travel card from the Linkki service point (Asemakatu 7).